-The District's SWIP provides information on how various waste streams are managed in the 20 member towns of the District based on data collected across the District, as evidenced in the Data Supporting the SWIP (Appendix A).
-The District uses this data to educate and encourage its members embrace waste prevention, reduction, diversion and proper disposal.
+The District's SWIP provides information on how various waste streams are managed in the 21 member towns of the District, as evidenced in the Town Drop-off List (Appendix A).
+The District uses this data to educate and encourage its members to embrace waste prevention, reduction, diversion and proper disposal.
 The SWIP also contains siting criteria and the procedures for approving new facilities in the District.